yanfei-wu/yanfei-wu.github.io/content/blog/2017-08-19_stock_analysis.md

 > Alpha = Stock Return - Risk_Free Return - beta * (Index Return - Risk_Free Return)

-*Note that alpha and Sharp ratio have some similarities and differences, as summarized below:*
-- *Similarity*: alpha and Sharpe ratio both offer a way to measure returns on a risk-adjusted basis.
+*Note that alpha and Sharp ratio both offer a way to measure returns on a risk-adjusted basis.* So what are their difference? **A comparison between alpha and the Sharp ratio** is shown below:

-- *Difference*: alpha applies the measure in relation to a benchmark, whereas Sharpe ratio is based on its own standard deviation (volatility in absolute term).
+- Alpha applies the measure in relation to a benchmark, whereas Sharpe ratio is based on its own standard deviation (volatility in absolute term).
-- *Usage*: for investors seeking an investment that closely matches the performance of a chosen benchmark, alpha is the number to review.
+- Alpha is the number to review for investors seeking an investment that closely matches the performance of a chosen benchmark.
 But a fund's R-squared must be high for alpha to be meaningful.
-Sharpe ratio is meaningful all the time, and it can be used to compare funds of all types, e.g., stock or bond, because standard deviation is calculated the exact same way for any type of fund but different benchmarks will be used to calculate beta, and beta-based alpha.
+- Sharpe ratio is meaningful all the time, and it can be used to compare funds of all types, e.g., stock or bond, because standard deviation is calculated the exact same way for any type of fund but different benchmarks will be used to calculate beta, and beta-based alpha.

 The selected stocks alpha values are compared below (1.0% is used as the annual risk-free return):